Even if you’re not a professional musician, you’ll need a cabinet for your speakers.

 The baltic birch plywood tends to stain unevenly unlike other wood plywood.
 So the best stain for baltic birch plywood is gel stain.

 The only downfall of this perfect wood is its cost.
 The current price for 5 plies of baltic birch wood is 28 US dollars.
 The price is high because of the perfect sound effects of the baltic birch speaker cabinet.

 Type 03: Marine Grade Plywood

 As the name suggests, this plywood is used particularly for building boats!
 And it makes for great speaker-building material as well.
 They are commonly found in three different thicknesses- ¼, ⅜, ½, ⅝, and ¾ -inches.

 For that, you’ll need a good adhesive.
 So, what is the best adhesive for speaker box?

-The most popular glue/ adhesive used and recommended for building a wooden speaker enclosure is the Titebond II.
-Also, Polyurethane glue is used to fill up the gaps in the speaker cabinets for many.
+The most popular adhesive for building a wooden speaker enclosure is the Titebond II.
+Also, Polyurethane glue is another popular choice to fill up the gaps in the speaker cabinets for many.